A Normality Test for High-dimensional Data based on a Nearest Neighbor Approach: Application

 \section{Application}

 Classification is an important statistical problem that has been extensively studied both in the traditional low-dimensional setting and the recently developed high-dimensional setting.
 In particular, Fisher's linear discriminant analysis has been shown to perform well and enjoy certain optimality as the sample size tends to infinity while the dimension is fixed \citep{anderson1954introduction}, and it has also been widely studied in the high-dimensional setting when the sample covariance matrix is no longer invertible, see, e.g., \cite{bickel2004some}, \cite{fan2008high}, \cite{cai2011direct} and \cite{mai2012direct}.
-In all of those studies, normality of the data is a key assumption in order to obtain the linear discriminant rule and investigate the subsequent analysis of misclassification rate.
+In all of those studies, normality of the data is a key assumption in order to obtain the linear discriminant rule and investigate the subsequent analysis of misclassification rate. { We study in this section a lung cancer data set, which was analyzed by \cite{gordon2002translation} and is available at \texttt{R} documentation \texttt{data(lung)} { with package \texttt{propOverlap}}.
+This data set was popularly used in the classification literature \citep{fan2008high,cai2011direct} where normality is a key assumption.
+In addition, we explore a data set that was analyzed in \cite{jin2016influential} by their method IF-PCA for clustering, where data normality is assumed.}